Bestmile raises $16.5 million to optimize autonomous vehicle fleets

-Bestmile has raised $16.5 million in venture capital as it continues expansion of a platform that manages autonomous and human-driven vehicles.
+Bestmile has raised $16.5 million in venture capital as it continues to expand its platform for managing autonomous and human-driven vehicles.

 The Switzerland-based company’s software was originally designed to help transportation companies optimize fleets of self-driving vehicles, including cars, trucks, and shuttles.
-But Bestmile has also evolved to include traditional vehicles as the shift to an autonomous world is stretching out over many years.
+But Bestmile has evolved to include traditional vehicles as the shift to an autonomous world is now stretching out over many years.

 “We are creating this kind of flexibility of the platform because the transition to fully autonomous will be maybe 15 years,” said Bestmile cofounder and CEO Raphael Gindrat, “so our customers need one platform to manage both in parallel.”